jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 This can be as simple as clicking one or two buttons to download the dataset containing all the variables I want, or it can involve clicking 1,600 times for each combination of year, location, and variable I am looking for.

-Epidemiological reports can be monthly, sometimes weekly, with no consistency whatsoever on how or where the data is presented.
+Epidemiological reports across countries, and within regions inside countries, can be monthly, sometimes weekly, with no consistency whatsoever on how or where the data is presented.

-Needless to say, I usually don't do that myself and instead I set-up a script to automate the process for me.
+Needless to say, I usually try to not do all the clicking by myself and instead I set-up a script to automate the process for me.

 Since I primarily use "R", I rely on RSelenium to do my bidding, which is the R implementation of [Selenium, an open source umbrella project for a range of tools and libraries aimed at supporting browser automation](https://www.selenium.dev/) and more often than not, used for 'web scrapping'.